Vitória, Espírito Santo: Religion

 Catholicism is the most widely practiced religion in Vitória, as well as throughout Espírito Santo, and holds the greatest political and social influence.
 Our Lady of Penha is considered by Catholics to be the patron saint of Espírito Santo.
+In her honor, an annual pilgrimage named Romaria dos Homens takes place, starting at the Metropolitan Cathedral of Vitória and ending at Penha Convent in Vila Velha.
 Among the city's main Catholic churches are the Chapel of Santa Luzia (built in the 16th century, the oldest building in the municipality); the Church of São Gonçalo (built in 1766 by the Brotherhoods of Our Lady of Amparo and Good Death); the Church of the Rosary (listed as a historical heritage site, built in the 18th century); the Church and Convent of Carmo (founded in 1682 by the Carmelite priests); the Basilica-Sanctuary of Santo Antônio (built in the 1960s by the Pavonian priests); and the Metropolitan Cathedral of Vitória, whose construction began in the 1920s.